"Now Listen to Me..."

 I rarely see films in theatres anymore.
 Here in Australia, prices have climbed to $20 per ticket (it costs even more to see one’s choice on the complex’s bigger screen), plus the perils of driving there and the limited selection of recent commercial fare on display make it a rather undesirable option.
 The thought of misbehaving patrons and mishaps during the film’s projection, not to mention the endless commercials, kill the idea almost completely.
-Every few years or so, when I’m right nearby a beautifully appointed theatre that in the past provided a most solid and enjoyable presentation, one of those relics beckons: Very few people are in attendance, the new film is garnering excellent notices and has an esteemed director.
+Every few years or so, when I’m right nearby a beautifully appointed theatre that in the past provided a most solid and enjoyable presentation, one of those cinematic cathedrals beckons: Very few people are in attendance, the new film is garnering excellent notices and has an esteemed director.

 Unfortunately, David Fincher’s Gone Girl, made my last experience disappointing.

 There's a point of view shift about half way through that ends the effectively ominous mystery element, something Fincher excels at sustaining.
 The sudden change in focus not only wipes out our worry over victim Amy Dunne's demise, it replaces our concern over her accused husband Nick's fate with that of his wife's current trials and tribulations.
 In a lengthy voice-over monologue, Amy describes precisely how she set up Nick to take the fall for her staged murder.
-Still, it leaves us wondering if the guy we just spent all that time with, really deserves to be punished for it.
+Still, it leaves us wondering if the guy we just spent all that time with, really deserves to be punished for committing a capital crime.

 This shift in focus on Amy's increasingly inexplicable behaviour only succeeds in drastically altering the film’s realistic tone and dulling one’s interest in what happens next.
 When husband and wife are finally reunited, her character's shot credibility infects the others as well, i.e. the head police investigator who basically gives up, along with husband Nick, now lost and confused.
 Both succumb to Amy’s supposedly superior intellect until the story reaches an unsatisfying, open-ended conclusion.